sematext/sematext-logsene-android/README.md

 Example Application
 -------------------

 To see how some basic use cases are actually implemented, checkout the bundled `TestApp` android application.
-Make sure to set your own application token in the android manifest.
+Make sure to set your own App token in the Android manifest.

 **Note** that it's highly recommended that you use one instance of Logsene at any time in your app.

 Mobile Application Analytics
 ----------------------------

-With Logsene you get Elasticsearch and Kibana out of the box, which makes it great for mobile analytics.
+With Sematext you get Elasticsearch and Kibana out of the box, which makes it great for mobile analytics.
 Once you've setup the Logsene service, it's trivial to start sending custom events.
 For example, you may want to send an event every time a user starts an activity.
 In that case you could put the following inside the `onCreate()` method:

 ```java
 try {